alban-read/M1-MICRO-FORTH/M1MicroForth.md

 ```FORTH
 128 VALUES myvalues
 ```
-The VALUES are allotted from s pool of memory that is zero filled, so all values will initially read as 0.
+The VALUES are allotted from pools of memory that are zero filled, so all values will initially read as 0.

 To change every value.
 ```FORTH